 See Trip Ideas

 Walleye are a schooling fish, so it's a good idea to throw out a marker once the first fish is caught.
-Once located, casting to the school can be quite productive.
+Once located, casting to the school and vertical jigging can be quite productive.

 Ontario's record catch

 Average size: Between 1.5 and 3 lbs (.68 to 1.36 kg).
 It is, though, common to catch walleye topping 10 lbs (4.54 kg) in Ontario.

 Temperature and habitat: Prefers stained waters in the 60 to 70°F (15.5 to 21°C) range, usually on hard, rocky bottoms, but also frequents weedbeds in shallow, fertile lakes.

 Biology: Spawns after ice-out in rocky rivers and over wind-swept, rubble-strewn shoals and shorelines.
 Walleye are prolific and scatter eggs randomly.

 How to fine tune tip ups — targeting winter walleye across Algoma Country.

 Top drive-to lakes in Northern Ontario — hotspots that aren’t far off the beaten path and where you can back that big boat down a good launch ramp and enjoy catching that walleye

 Wind, cold and walleye — learn how weather controls walleye activity in Ontario.